itskel/userguide/docs/source/browsing-and-curation.rst

 .. image:: img_destoplayout.jpg

+For an expanded, in-depth overview of the destop layout, visit CoSo user @MLClark's `article on OnlySk <https://onlysky.media/mclark/countersocial-isnt-the-new-twitter-its-something-way-better/>`_

 .. tip:: Visit your preferences to enable "Ostrich Mode" for a more minimal desktop layout.
 This mode will remove the "extras" including the news ticker, CoSoCom emergency radio scanner, and live news station feeds.

 The Navigation + View Column